Perverse coherent t-structures through torsion theories: Abstract

 \section{Abstract}

-Bezrukavnikov (later together with Arinkin) recovered the work of Deligne defining perverse $t$-structures for the derived category of coherent sheaves on a projective variety.
-In this text we prove that these $t$-structures can be obtained through tilting torsion theories as in the work of Happel, Reiten and Smal\o.
-This approach proves to be slightly more general as it allows us to define, in the quasi-coherent setting, similar perverse $t$-structures for certain noncommutative projective planes.
+Bezrukavnikov, later together with Arinkin, recovered Deligne's work defining perverse t-structures in the derived category of coherent sheaves on a projective scheme.
+We prove that these t-structures can be obtained through tilting with respect to torsion theories, as in the work of Happel, Reiten and Smal\o.
+This approach allows us to define, in the quasi-coherent setting, similar perverse t-structures for certain noncommutative projective planes.